60T-main/Youtube-Bulk-Video-Uploader/README.md

 ## 1. Create a Google Cloud Account

-If you don’t already have one, create a Google Cloud account at https://cloud.google.com.
+If you don’t already have one, create a Google Cloud account at [Google Cloud Console](https://console.cloud.google.com/).

 ## 2. Create a New Project